ribociclib (as succinate) film coated tablets

 KISQALI tablets can be taken with or without food.

-However, do not eat pomegranate or grapefruit, or drink pomegranate or grapefruit
+However, do not eat grapefruit (or drink grapefruit juice), pummelos, star-fruit,

 How long to take it

 This is a long-term treatment, which may continue for many months or years.

 Continue taking KISQALI once a day on days 1 to 21, of repeating 28 day cycles, for

 as long as your doctor tells you to do so.